Germany welcomes U.S.-EU trade reprieve as step in right direction

 “This is not yet the result we are aiming for but it has made a positive result in the whole discussion...on free trade or protectionism more likely than before,” German Foreign Minister Heiko Maas told a news conference in Seoul.

-“America and Europe are not opponents...We are partners and allies with common values and interests,” Maas said, adding it was good that the two would also work on unfair trade practices and on a reform of the World Trade Organisation.
+“America and Europe are not opponents...We are partners and allies with common values and interests,” Maas said, adding it was good that the two would also work on unfair trade practices and on a reform of the World Trade Organization.

 “The answer to America First can only be: Europe United,” he said.